“Four men set out in the Wild West to rescue a group of captives from cannibalistic cave dwellers.”

 Starring: Kurt Russell, Patrick Wilson, Matthew Fox, Richard Jenkins

-To read the full review of “Bone Tomahawk”, please visit my profile at IMDb:
+To also see the full review of “Bone Tomahawk”, please visit my profile at IMDb, but its minus the cultural/societal observations given here.

 “Russell, Fox and Jenkins give realistic, believable portrayals in their roles.
 Facing danger and death with the stoicism and dry wit historically attributed to many European settlers, as well as the historic though understated bigotry towards any non-whites one character voiced.
 Russell was on-point, his expressions and reactions excellent as Sheriff Hunt, and his “back-up” deputy Chicory played by Richard Jenkins and he had personal dynamics that really made the film.